SnipeZoidYT/First_App/README.md

 MIT License - Free to use, modify, and distribute! 🎉

 <div align="center">
-Made with ❤️ by [YourName] | Give it a ⭐ if you like it!
+Made with ❤️ by Christopher | Give it a ⭐ if you like it!

 </div>